ManiacDC/eiscp-relay/README.md

 If in TCP mode, this should be the IP address and port of the Serial server.

+# installing dependencies

+To install dependencies needed to run the script:
+`pip install -r requirements.txt`

+If you also want to install tools for development:
+`pip install -r requirements.txt -r requirements-dev.txt`

 # Running the script

 This is designed to be run as a module, so from the root of the repository, you should run: